k4sh4n1/research/pre-proposal draft notes.md

 * Structural behavior forecasting
 * Earthquake emergency exit plan
 * Performance-based design (PBD)
-* New concept: stochastic PBD or SPBD
+* Stochastic PBD or SPBD
 * ...

 Preliminary investigations could be done to find a limited and doable topic for the PhD program.